 1) If you're installing bonded (glue-in) windows, do not attempt to install your new van windows in an unheated space where nighttime temperatures fall near or below 40°F. Either install the windows in a heated space, or wait until temperatures are warm enough for the adhesive to cure properly.
 The van, glass and adhesive must ideally all be at the same temperature.

 2) Any metal shavings must be collected and removed from contact with the van's sheet metal exterior or interior immediately.
 Any metal shavings will start rusting rapidly (within 24 hours given any moisture present), which may permanently damage your van's paintwork.

 Adding Van Windows

-2. Depending on the type of window you're installing, you may have both an exterior seal created with urethane adhesive) and an inner trim ring:
+2. Depending on the type of window you're installing, you may have both an exterior seal created with urethane adhesive and an inner trim ring:

-- For bonded windows - If the window is a new install in a new opening, you will need to prime both the glass where the glue bead will be attached, and the body sheet metal where the adhesive will go (for example, with CRL Powr-Bond Primer.
-Note that primer vapors are explosive and dangerous, use primer in a well-ventilated area).
-Shake primer for one minute before use, apply with clean dauber/brush, then let dry for 10 minutes.
+For bonded windows - If the window is a new install in a new opening, you will need to prime both the glass where the glue bead will be attached, and the body sheet metal where the adhesive will go (for example, with CRL Powr-Bond Primer.
+Note that primer vapors are explosive and dangerous, so use primer in a well-ventilated area).
+Shake primer for one minute before use, apply with clean dauber/brush, and let dry for 10 minutes.

-4. For bonded windows - prime the area where the adhesive will go, then lay a thick bead of urethane adhesive all the way around the window opening (CRL Powr-Bond Urethane Adhesive is a good choice for window glue).
+4. For bonded windows - Prime the area where the adhesive will go, then lay a thick bead of urethane adhesive all the way around the window opening.
+CRL Powr-Bond Urethane Adhesive is a good choice for window glue.

 5. Carefully position the van window in the opening, then press it into place against the adhesive.
 Make sure all window edges are at a uniform height from the sheet metal of the van body.